Polynomial-time Configuration Generator for Connected Unlabeled Multi-Agent Pathfinding: Suboptimal Approach:

-\paragraph{Enumerating available vertices.} To achieve this, \procname performs two operations.
-First, it identifies the set of vertices of the graph $\indG{\setcurrent\cup \{t\}}$ which can be reached at $t$ without crossing the agent $i\in \reserved$ (line \ref{pull:BFS}).
-Thus, the BFS operation must not look at any vertex $v$ in the vertex set $\setcurrent(\reserved)$.
-Since the assignment of agents forms a single path, this BFS operation characterizes the set of vertices that satisfies a necessary condition to be an initial vertex of the path (denoted by $\reachable$).
+\paragraph{Pull process -- Enumerating available vertices.} To identify a pullable path, \procname firstly identifies the set of vertices of the graph $\indG{\setcurrent\cup \{t\}}$ which can be reached at $t$ without crossing the agent $i\in \reserved$ (line \ref{pull:BFS}).
+BFS conducts this starting from $t$ over $\indG{\setcurrent\cup \{t\} \setminus \setcurrent(\reserved)}$.
+Since the chain of moves of agents forms a single path (similar to the discussion in \Cref{sec:concept}), this BFS operation characterizes the set of vertices that satisfy a necessary condition to be an initial vertex of the path (denoted by $\reachable$).

-Second, we compute the set of cut vertices of $\indG{\setcurrent\cup \{t\}}$ (line \ref{pull:DFS}).
+Next, \procname computes the set of cut vertices of $\indG{\setcurrent\cup \{t\}}$ (line \ref{pull:DFS}).
 If a vertex $v\in \setcurrent$ is a cut vertex, then the agent on $v$ is forced to stay on $v$ to maintain the connectivity.
 Thus, this operation characterizes the set of vertices that must not be chosen as the initial vertex of the path (denoted by $\cutset$).

-By the above observations, $\reachable\setminus \cutset$ represents the set of vertices that can be chosen as an initial vertex.
+Consequently, $\reachable\setminus \cutset$ represents the set of vertices that can be chosen as an initial vertex.
 Line \ref{pull:judge} determines whether the procedure \procname succeeds or not.
-If the condition holds, the procedure \procname $(t,\reserved,V')$ fails to assign the agent, since there is no appropriate vertex.
+If the condition holds, \procname $(t,\reserved,V')$ fails to find the agents to move, since there is no appropriate vertex.
 Then procedure \procname returns the same configuration and set of agents.
 If not, it is possible to form a new path that does not overlap with the existing path, while preserving connectivity.